Onelinerhub/onelinerhub/nodejs/how-to-log-error.md

-# How to log error
+# How to log errors

 ```js
 console.error('oh bad happened')